poiu-de/poiu-de.github.io/site/content/coat/quick_start/03_usage.md

 [registered]({{< ref "/coat/user_guide/04_supported_types#registering-custom-types" >}})
 to support additional types.

 Config values that are _optional_, must be of type `java.util.Optional` or the more specialized variants `OptionalInt`, `OptionalLong` or `OptionalDouble`.
 All other config values are considered _mandatory_.
-Missing mandatory values will throw exceptions at runtime.
+Missing mandatory values will fail validation on construction time and therefore raise an exception (with details about the validation failures).

 The interface _must_ be annotated with the `@Coat.Config` annotation for the annotation processor to recognize it.